b1ueb1ues/dl/README.md

 `action2, condition2 or condithon3=4
 # c = d
 ```
-after # is prepare language, # they will execute before `
+after # is prepare language, # they will execute before action language

 after ` is action you want to do when condition is true, if this action can't be execute, then passthrough next action